cssconf/blog-content/2015/2015-08-22_katie-kurkoski-michael-mifsud/2015-08-22_katie-kurkoski-michael-mifsud.md

 excerpt: 'As CSSconf EU tickets sell out, we are excited to confirm two new additions to our 2015 line-up: Katie Kurkoski and Michael Mifsud'
 ---

-We are happy and humbled by the immense trust of our attendees: CSSconf EU tickets sold out earlier this month!
-With this news, we are excited to reveal another two speakers of our 2015 line-up: <a href="https://twitter.com/katiek2" target="_blank">Katie Kurkoski</a> and <a href="https://twitter.com/xzyfer" target="_blank">Michael Mifsud</a>.
+We are very pleased to announce that CSSconf EU tickets sold out earlier this month!
+It's both thrilling and humbling to be shown such immense trust on part of our attendees, so thank you!
+With this fantastic news we welcome another two speakers of our 2015 line-up: <a href="https://twitter.com/katiek2" target="_blank">Katie Kurkoski</a> and <a href="https://twitter.com/xzyfer" target="_blank">Michael Mifsud</a>.

 ## Katie Kurkoski